Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Conclusion

 \section{Conclusion}

-In this work, we provide two contributions towards better understanding of state space models for modeling long sequences.
-First, we propose Diagonal Linear RNNs, which simplify diagonal state spaces by dropping the continuous state discretization and proposing a suitable initialization scheme.
+In this work, we provide two contributions towards better understanding of state space models (SSMs) for modeling long sequences.
+First, we propose Diagonal Linear RNNs, which simplify diagonal state spaces by dropping the continuous state space discretization, and then propose a suitable initialization scheme.
 We empirically show that \dlr{} performs as well as or better than \dss{} on a wide range of synthetic tasks.
-Second, we provide insights onto the capabilities of state space models by comparing them to attention-based models on both atomic tasks and high-order tasks.
-We show state space models excel at tasks that can be handled through a small number of convolution kernels, but struggle on context-dependent tasks, or where a large number of context-independent kernels are necessary.
+Second, we provide insights onto the capabilities of SSMs by comparing them to attention-based models on both atomic tasks and high-order tasks.
+We show that SSMs excel at tasks that can be handled through a small number of convolution kernels, but struggle on context-dependent tasks, or where a large number of context-independent kernels are necessary.
 Our results offer insights that can steer future research, and our proposed synthetic benchmarks provide a rich test-bed for the research community.

-\begin{ack} We thank Amir Globerson and Ido Amos for helpful discussions.
+\begin{ack} We thank Amir Globerson, Ido Amos for helpful discussions and Maor Ivgi for providing useful feedback.
 This research was supported by the European Research Council (ERC) under the European Union Horizons 2020 research and innovation programme (grant ERC DELPHI 802800). \end{ack}

 { }